• Public / Sports / Culture

 Material : AL Curtain Wall, Exposed Concrete, Ceramic Panel

 The business site is located in a place with beautiful scenery facing the west coast sea.
 The administrative designation is Jido-eup, and educational institutions that will be the main demand for public libraries, such as Jiji High School and Jido Elementary School, are distributed within a radius of 500m.
 In addition, there is a need for a library that can function as a landmark that can absorb the demand of ordinary residents and tourists visiting the city.
 Therefore, as a cultural base facility, an attractive building that can attract visitors is required.
 Jido-eup is a small administrative district where most of the administrative infrastructure, commercial facilities, and residential areas are concentrated within a radius of 600m from the project site.
 As most areas can be moved within 7 to 10 minutes on foot, the symbolism of the Shinan Public Library as a base facility can be said to be greater than any other area.
 Although the physical area of the administrative district is large, only one library, the small library, is currently functioning as a public library in Jido-eup.
 The Shinan Public Library will function as a public facility that reflects the wishes of the local residents.
 The transition space between the business site and the sea was intended to function as a viewing space.
 By converting the gently sloping buffer green space into an outdoor resting and viewing space, sufficient free space is secured so that the beautiful scenery can be enjoyed from the outside as well as from the inside of the library.
 It was intended to protect the identity of the library and enable independent activities at the same time through sufficient separation and shielding from Bandabi Gymnasium and multicultural facilities facing the north.
 The business site is an area adjacent to the Bandabi Sports Center and the multicultural platform, and is expected to become the only cultural cluster in Jido-eup in the future.
-Currently, the Bandabi Sports Center and the multicultural platform are in the design process, and the Sinan Public Library needs active spatial connection with the relevant facilities.
+Currently, the Bandabi Sports Center and the multicultural platform are in the design process, and the Sinan Public Library needs an active spatial connection with the relevant facilities.
 At the same time, as a library that needs a quiet reading space, it needs appropriate shielding and space separation.
 Shinan Public Library will attract visitors as a library with beautiful scenery as well as a cultural hub for local residents through a pleasant reading space and connection with other cultural facilities.

 03.jpg